-She would make slightly soft, slightly crisp, thin besan chillas and they would be stuffed with lightly spiced homemade crumbled paneer with some more vegies thrown in.
-I remember for this and the paneer bhurji, the paneer would always be home made and super soft and fresh.
-Home made paneer, eaten raw is what a true delight feels like.
-If you know why people love paneer probably tasting that is the answer to it
+She would make slightly soft, slightly crisp, thin besan chillas and they would be stuffed with lightly spiced homemade crumbled paneer with some more veggies thrown in.
+I remember for this particular filling and the paneer bhurji, the paneer would always be homemade and super soft and fresh.
+Homemade paneer, eaten raw is what a true delight feels like.
+If you wonder why people love paneer, probably tasting that homemade version of the paneer, is the answer to it!

-She would then roll the chillas and we would dip it in loads of tomato ketchup and eat our way through it, usually making everything around us dirty.
-Our hands and mouths would be red with ketchup and three of us would threaten to then dirty each others dresses with it or put a little on mum's cushion cover and gang up against one, yes we were evil like that
+Mom would roll the chillas and we would dip them in loads of tomato ketchup and eat our way through them, usually making everything around us dirty.
+Our hands and mouths would be red with ketchup and three of us sisters would threaten to dirty each other’s dresses with it or put a little on mum’s cushion cover and gang up against her 🙂 Yes, we were evil like that!

-Offlate, I have been craving a lot of my childhood food whether it is the Rajma Chawal, Lacha Onion Parantha or my mum's tutti fruity cake.
-May be it is the fact that the 40th birthday is round the corner and I am going through what they call as "mid life crisis" and trying to find my identity, mulling over what have I achieved in a 40 year long life.
-But as usual I digress, so in the quest of making all things related to childhood I present to you this stuffed besan chilla or Cottage cheese stuffed savory lentil crepes as they would call it if they were made in Masterchef
+Off late, I have been craving a lot of my childhood food whether it is the Rajma Chawal, Lacha Onion Parantha or my mum’s tutti fruity cake.
+Maybe, it is the fact that the 40th birthday is round the corner and I am going through what they call as “mid-life crisis” and trying to find my identity, mulling over what have I achieved in this 40 years long life.
+As usual, I digress.
+So in the quest of making all things related to childhood, I present to you this paneer stuffed besan chilla or cottage cheese stuffed savory lentil crepes as they would call it if they were made in Masterchef!

 Paneer Stuffed Besan Chilla (Cottage Cheese Stuffed Savory Lentil Crepes)

 - 1/4 tsp ajwain

 - water to make a thin batter

 - to fry ghee Oil